abridged/collabland-dev/docs/downstream-integrations/api/authentication.md

 Collab.Land APIs support a few schemes of authentications.

 ## API key
+Collab.Land API keys can be used as a convenient way to invoke Collab.Land APIs that don't involve users, such as token-gating services.
+To get user authorization for data access, you can use any of our [Oauth2 flows](#register-your-oauth2-client-application).

-The API key must be passed in the HTTP `X-API-Key` (case insensitive) request header.
+API key must be passed in the HTTP `X-API-Key` (case insensitive) request header:

 ```
 X-API-Key: <api-key-for-your-client-application>